 = Initial product cost is $151 or more

 How Did Atrantil Start?

 Dr. Ken Brown is a busy gastroenterologist in the Dallas area.
-In 2008, he participated in clinical trials for a new drug for IBS and the drug barely performed better than placebo in the tests while also causing a lot of adverse side effects.
+In 2008, he participated in clinical trials for a new drug for IBS, and the drug barely performed better than the placebo in the tests while also causing a lot of adverse side effects.

 He decided he wanted something better for his patients.
-In 2012, he formed KBS research to explore natural solutions to provide relief for uncomfortable symptoms created in the gut.
+In 2012, he formed KBS research to explore natural solutions to relieve uncomfortable symptoms created in the gut.